Chironi/api-demo/README.md

 ### Demo Services API

+Just a simple Hello World endpoint.
 ```
 curl --request GET \
   --url http://localhost:8080/hello-world \
   --header 'cache-control: no-cache'
 ```
+Endpoint that accepts a JSON object containing a paragraph of text and returns a JSON array of objects which represent unique words in the paragraph and the count of occurrences.
+The array is sorted alphabetically.
 ```
 curl --request POST \
   --url http://localhost:8080/unique-words \